NexaAI/nexa-sdk/README.md

   </p>
 </div>

-# NexaSDK — The Unified Inference Engine for On-Device AI
+# NexaSDK

-**Run any AI model on any backend.
-NPU-first.
-GPU & CPU ready.**
+**NexaSDK lets you build the smartest and fastest on-device AI with minimum energy.** It runs latest AI models locally on NPU, GPU, and CPU - across Android, Windows, Linux, macOS, and iOS devices with a few lines of code.

-We ship support for the latest models **weeks before anyone else** — Qwen3-VL, DeepSeek-OCR, Gemma3n vision, IBM Granite 4.0.
-Built entirely from scratch with our **NexaML** engine for peak performance on every hardware stack.
+NexaSDK supports latest models **weeks or months before anyone else** — Qwen3-VL, DeepSeek-OCR, Gemma3n (Vision), and more.

-> ⭐ **Star this repo** to get notified when we drop support for new models and backends.
+> ⭐ **Star this repo** to keep up with exciting updates and new releases about latest on-device AI capabilities.

----

 ## 🚀 Quick Start

 **Choose your platform:**

 <details>
-<summary><b>🖥️ CLI (Windows / macOS / Linux)</b></summary>
+<summary><b> CLI</b></summary>

 ### Download